Changes to the Membership of the Faculty of Dental Surgery (MFDS) Exam

 1. Unified tri-collegiate exam:

-The three UK Surgical Royal Colleges (the Royal College of Surgeons of England, the Royal College of Surgeons of Edinburgh, and the Royal College of Physicians and Surgeons of Glasgow) will now offer a unified MFDS.
+The three UK royal surgical colleges (the Royal College of Surgeons of England, the Royal College of Surgeons of Edinburgh, and the Royal College of Physicians and Surgeons of Glasgow) will now offer a unified MFDS.
 This will provide a clearer, more straightforward postgraduate assessment pathway relevant to careers in both primary and secondary care.
 It will also serve as an entry requirement for the dental specialty fellowship exams.

 2. Higher level of assessment:

-The new MFDS will assess competence at the level of a General Dental Council (GDC) registered dentist completing the third year of Dental Core Training (DCT3), equivalent to four years of postgraduate experience.
+The new MFDS will assess competence at the level of a General Dental Council (GDC) registered dentist completing the third year of dental core training (DCT3), equivalent to four years of postgraduate experience.

 It is mapped to the relevant learning outcomes of the DCT programme syllabus years two and three, representing a different standard to the current exam.
 This change allows candidates to demonstrate a higher level of competence at the point of progressing to specialty training.

-Final dates for the current exam format
+Final dates for the legacy exam format

 To book the current MFDS exams with RCS England, visit Membership of the Faculty of Dental Surgery.
 Read below for more information about the final exam sittings.